aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.6.3 (April 13, 2018) =
+* FIX: Correct a minor levenshtein algorithm bug introduced in 2.6.2 when no pages match a URL.

 = Version 2.6.2 (April 12, 2018) =
 * FIX: Allow editing a RegEx URL and keeping the RegEx status (thanks joseph_t).